BioImage-Archive/bia-mifa-models/src/docs/about.md

-# bia-faim-models
+# bia-mifa-models

-Schemas and models for working with the BioImage Archive's FAIM (Formats, Accessibility, Incentives and Metadata) metadata implementation
+Schemas and models for working with the BioImage Archive's (Metadata, Incentives, Formats and Accessibility) metadata implementation